A PMD is not a PAB or PMA, according to LTA — and why it matters

 Updated

-Singaporeans love our abbreviations, but one commonly used one may not mean the same thing to different people.
+Singaporeans love their abbreviations, but one commonly used one may not mean the same thing to everyone.

 To most, PMD means "personal mobility device", a broad term that is often — and loosely — used to describe e-bikes or power-assisted bicycles (PABs) and personal mobility aids (PMAs).

-For example, on Dec 28, two teenagers riding what looked like a PAB were hit by a car in Yishun.
+For example, on Dec 28, two teenagers riding what appeared to be a mobility device were hit by a car in Yishun.
 It was widely reported that they were on a PMD.
+However, the device looked like it could be an e-bike.

 According to the Land Transport Authority (LTA), PMDs include kick-scooters, electric scooters, hoverboards, unicycles and motorised luggage — but not PABs, which fall under a separate category.